-4.6.3 If tenants become pregnant during their stay at a Hope into Action: Coventry house
+5.6.3 If tenants become pregnant during their stay at a Hope into Action: Coventry house that the parent and baby can stay at the property; section 5.5.2.

-HIA:C will seek to find alternative accommodation for pregnant tenants and explore all potential move on options.
-We understand that sharing a home with other individuals may not be the best option for a baby and new mum.
-If HIA:C decide that the mum and baby can stay at the property; section 4.5.2.
 (Above) must be adhered to.
 The following steps must also be taken:

+HIA:C will seek to find alternative accommodation for pregnant tenants in HMO accommodation and explore all potential move on options.
+We understand that sharing a home with other individuals may not be the best option for a baby and parent.
+If HIA:C decide